-- 7. The child has suffered emotional harm of the kind described above in section 6 and the child's parent or the person having charge of the child does not provide, or refuses or is unavailable or unable to consent to, services or treatment to remedy or alleviate the harm. - 8.
+- 7. The child has suffered emotional harm of the kind described above in section 6 and the child's parent or the person having charge of the child does not provide sources or treatment or access to services or treatment or where the child is incapable of consenting to treatment under the Health Care Act, 1996, or refuses or is unavailable or unable to consent to, services or treatment to remedy or alleviate the harm. - 8.
 There is a risk that the child is likely to suffer emotional harm or the kind described above in section 6 resulting from the actions, failure to act or pattern of neglect on the part of the child's parent or the person having charge of the child. - 9.
-There is a risk that the child is likely to suffer emotional harm of the kind described above in section 6 and that the child's parent or the person having charge of the child does not provide, or refuses or is unavailable or unable to consent to, services or treatment to prevent the harm. - 10.
-The child suffers from a mental, emotional, or developmental condition that, if not remedied, could seriously impair the child's development and the child's parent or the person having charge of the child does not provide, or refuses or is unavailable or unable to consent to, treatment to remedy or alleviate the condition. - 11.
-The child has been abandoned, the child's parent has dies or is unavailable to exercise his or her custodial rights over the child and has not made adequate provision for the child's care and custody, or the child is in a residential placement and the parent refuses or is unable or unwilling to resume the child's care and custody. - 12.
-The child is less than 12 years old and has killed or seriously injured another person or caused serious damage to another person's property, services or treatment are necessary to prevent a recurrence, and the child's parent or the person having charge of the child does not provide, or refuses or is unavailable or unable to consent to, those services or treatment. - 13.
-The child is less than 12 years old and has on more than one occasion injured another person or caused loss or damage to another person's property, with the encouragement of the person having charge of the child or because of that person's failure or inability to supervise the child adequately.
+There is a risk that the child is likely to suffer emotional harm of the kind described above in section 6 and that the child's parent or the person having charge of the child does not provide services or treatment or access to services or treatment, or where the child is incapable of consenting to the treatment under the Health Care Consent Act, 1996or refuses or is unavailable or unable to consent to, services or treatment to remedy or alleviate the condition. prevent the harm. - 10.
+The child suffers from a mental, emotional, or developmental condition that, if not remedied, could seriously impair the child's development and the child's parent or the person having charge of the child does not provide the treatment or access to the treatment or where the child is incapable of consenting to the treatment under the Health Care Consent Act, 1996, er refuses or is unavailable or unable to consent to, treatment to remedy or alleviate the condition. - 11.
+The child has been abandoned, The child's parent has died or is unavailable to exercise his or her custodial rights over the child and has not made adequate provision for the child's care and custody, or the child is in a residential placement and the parent refuses or is unable or unwilling to resume the child's care and custody. - 12.
+The child is less younger than 12 years old and has killed or seriously injured another person or caused serious damage to another person's property, services or treatment are necessary to prevent a recurrence, and the child's parent or the person having charge of the child does not provide services or treatment or access to services or treatment or where the child is incapable of consenting to treatment under the Health Care Consent Act, 1996, or refuses or is unavailable or unable to consent to, those services or treatment.

+13. The child is less than younger than 12 years old and has on more than one occasion injured another person or caused loss or damage to another person's property, with the encouragement of the person having charge of the child or because of that person's failure or inability to supervise the child adequately.
 (CFSA s.72.1)